MinusMason/Driving-game/README.md

 • I used the 'Complete C# Unity Game Developer 2D' course on udemy to assist me in making this

 • This is my first official github project

+• I am making this project in order to learn unity and improve my game making skills